Keshinryan/Project-Computer-Vision/README.md

 - [Next Steps](#next-steps)

 ## Project Overview
-A computer vision system to detect potholes and other road damage in real-time using YOLO for road maintenance.
+A computer vision system to detect potholes and other road damage in real-time using YOLO.

 **Key Features Target**:
 - Accuracy > 70% on detecting pothole